Scott Colom

 Scott Winston Colom (born December 24, 1982) is an American lawyer and jurist serving as the district attorney for the 16th Judicial District of Mississippi.
-He is a nominee to serve as a judge of the United States District Court for the Northern District of Mississippi.
+He is a former nominee to serve as a United States district judge of the United States District Court for the Northern District of Mississippi.

+In September 2025, Colom announced his candidacy for the Democratic Party nomination for the U.S. Senate in the 2026 Mississippi general election.

 Early life and education

 Colom is a native of Columbus, Mississippi.
 He earned a Bachelor of Arts from Millsaps College in 2005 and a Juris Doctor, cum laude, from the University of Wisconsin Law School in 2009.